-Our analysis indicates that, contrary to expectations, various demographics, including Frequent Flyers, Business Travellers, and younger
+Our analysis indicates that, contrary to expectations, various demographics, including Frequent Flyers, Business Travellers, and younger cohorts (Gen Z flyers), did not exhibit substantial shifts towards alternative modes of transportation.
+Instead, the majority continued their pre-pandemic travel patterns, with little deviation observed even after the easing of restrictions.

 In summary, the findings of the research suggest that the appetite for travel remains robust among those who have flown in the past 12 months, with most individuals maintaining consistent travel frequencies.
-Despite the rhetoric surrounding environmental consciousness, actual behavioural changes in travel patterns postpandemic have been minimal.
+Despite the rhetoric surrounding environmental consciousness, actual behavioural changes in travel patterns post-pandemic have been minimal.